-Tara (Sanskrit, "star") is a boddhisattva and Buddhist savior-goddess especially popular in Tibet, Nepal and Mongolia.
+Tara (Sanskrit, "star") is a Buddhist goddess and boddhisattva.
+She is characterized by her compassion and is especially popular in Tibet, Nepal and Mongolia.

 In Tibet, where Tara is the most important deity, her name is Sgrol-ma, meaning "she who saves."
 The mantra of Tara (om tare tuttare ture svaha) is the second most common mantra heard in Tibet, after the mantra of Chenrezi (om mani padme hum).